Lroes/ARc-Electric_Wiki/FAQs.md

-# :question: Frequently asked questions
+# :grey_question: Frequently asked questions

 This page is here to try and answer some of the questions that users might have about the ARc-Electric App.

 ### What is AR?